LifeDreamer24/SteamOS-Shell/README.md

 ![Steam Shell](https://img.shields.io/badge/Steam-GamepadUI-lightgrey)
 ![Installer](https://img.shields.io/badge/setup-EXE--based-yellow)

 # SteamOS Shell for Windows

-A tiny installer that flips your Windows shell to **Steam Big Picture** for a console‑like experience — and flips you back to the desktop when you choose.
+A tiny installer that flips your Windows shell to **Steam Big Picture** for a console-like experience — and flips you back to the desktop when you choose.
 Built with Inno Setup.

-> Perfect for living‑room PCs or a dedicated “Steam console” feel on Windows.
+> Perfect for living-room PCs or a dedicated “Steam console” feel on Windows.

 ---